SaiSamyuktaP/DenseScratch/README.md

   It contains the derivations of all those above mentioned activation function which is necessary for Backward Propagation.
 3. model.py:
   Here is where the model is created, it has functions
-    a.
-To initialise parameters i.e., weights and biases,
+    1. To initialise parameters i.e., weights and biases,
-    b.
-For forward propagation (using activation_func)
+    2. For forward propagation (using activation_func)
     c.
 To compute cost by using Binary Cross Entropy/Log loss formula
     d.
 For Backward propagation (using derv_activation_function)
     e.
 For Updating parameters